rupa056/gomoku_webgame/README.md

 using HTML, Javascript and CSS

 # About
-It is a 10*10 board game based on Artificial intelligence(AI).
-This AI will play against you to achieve five items in a row earlier than you.
+It is a 10*10 board game for 2 players.
+Your friend will be playing against you to achieve five items in a row earlier than you.
 In a nutshell, if you can place five inputs(balls) horizontally, vertically, or diagonally in an adjacent order, then Congratulations!
-You are the winner!
+You win!

 # How to play?
 1. Go to live site